IrisQin17/NLP-Language-Corrector/README.md

         - Use login name as "root" and password as "" to login.

-        - After logged in, add three new graphs named "english", "chinese", "french" in graph page, with edge definition as "freqs", from collection as "words" and to coleection as "words".
+        - After logged in, add three new graphs named "english", "german", "french" in graph page, with edge definition as "freqs", from collection as "words" and to coleection as "words".

     - Currently GUI window is used and is successfully combined with our core algorithm and structure